FWHC is a member-based organisation, governed by a voluntary Board of women all bound by a code of conduct to ensure the highest ethical standards.

 Marina is passionate about mental health, social justice, human rights and supporting the most marginalised people in the community.
 She is proud to be part of Fremantle Women’s Health Centre and is keen to contribute to the great work of the organisation.

-Elizabeth has a special interest in health literacy and mental health in relation to public health.
+Elizabeth has a special interest in health literacy and ethics in relation to public health.
 She joined the Board to continue her contribution to public health and the health of the community, especially women.

 Emma is a medical student at the University of Notre Dame Fremantle and has a professional background in the community services sectors.
 Her career experience extends to working in disability, drug and alcohol, mental health, aged care, family and domestic violence, Aboriginal health and foster care services.
 Emma previously completed a Bachelor’s Degree in Human Biology, and a Master’s Degree in Human Rights at Curtin University.